morethantesting/morethantesting.github.io/blog/_posts/2018-10-01-first-week-as-qa-lead-in-a-startup.markdown

 **Phase 1**

-  1. Research website UI testing frameworks allowing to test on desktop and mobile Safari (which at the time was the most used browsers among our visitors).
+  1. Research web UI testing frameworks allowing to test on desktop and mobile Safari browsers (which at the time was the most used browsers among our visitors).
   2. Set up the testing framework in the project's repository.
   3. Proof of concept: create the simplest test and run locally on Safari.